NorfairKing/template-tui/README.md

 - The worker function in `Foobar.TUI.Worker`
 - The event handling in `Foobar.TUI.Handle`.

+### OptParse

+The option parsing is based on [the option parsing template](https://github.com/NorfairKing/template-optparse).
+It is included in this template so you will not need to also buy the option parsing template.

+For more information about how to use the option parsing, follow the instructions in `template-cli/src/Foobar/Cli/OptParse.hs`.

 ### Nix build

 If you don't need a nix build, remove these files: